Lars Heikensten

-Lars Johan Heikensten, born 13 September 1950, is a former governor of Sveriges Riksbank (Sweden's central bank) and Doctor of Economics.
+Lars Johan Heikensten (born 13 September 1950) is a former governor of Sveriges Riksbank (Sweden's central bank) and Doctor of Economics.

+Early life and career

 Heikensten passed his higher school certificate in Bromma in 1970 and spent one year in High school in Marion, Iowa, in the United States, on an AFS International Scholarship.
 He graduated in economics in 1974 and completed his doctorate in economics in 1984 at the Stockholm School of Economics, where he also worked as a teacher and researcher on growth, labour market and development issues.

+Career

+Early beginnings

 In 1984 Heikensten was employed as a chief economist at the Swedish National Debt Office.
 From 1985 he was a director and later director-general and head of the Economic Affairs Department at the Ministry of Finance.
 During this time he was responsible, amongst other things, for government reports known as the Long-Term Surveys of the Swedish Economy.
 He became known to a wider public when he around 1990 argued for the need to reform the public expenditure system.
 Between 1992 and 1995 Heikensten was chief economist at Handelsbanken and a member of the Executive Group for Handelsbanken's investment bank, Capital Markets.

+Central Bank of Sweden

 In the autumn of 1995 Heikensten became Deputy Governor of Sveriges Riksbank with particular responsibility for monetary policy.
 He retained this position after the reform where the Riksbank became independent and an executive board was set up in 1999.
 He succeeded Urban Bäckström as Governor of the Riksbank in 2003.
 During the ten years when Heikensten worked at the Riksbank – from 1995 to 2005 – major changes occurred: the inflation target policy was established and interest rates fell significantly (the repo rate was decreased from 8.91 to 1.5 per cent).
 At the same time the Riksbank became one of the most transparent central banks in the world.
 Also, the workforce was drastically reduced (from over 900 to around 400 staff).

+European Court of Auditors

 Heikensten left in 2006 to become the Swedish Member of the European Court of Auditors, the external auditing organisation of the European Union located in Luxembourg.
-During his first years he worked with the courts communication, trying to contribute to a more open institution.
+During his first years he worked with the court's communication, trying to contribute to a more open institution.
 He was also involved in projects to modernize and make the court more efficient.
 Publicly he advocated structured changes among them reducing substantially the number of members (now one from each country).
 During his last years Heikensten audited the external policies (incl. aid) of the European Union.